samarqureshii/biosSettings/README.md

     - If time, convert the hardware timer code to use interrupts
     - ~~PWM signal from DE1-SoC working at 5V with motor (Samar)~~
 - Motor and temp sensor integrated (Samar)
+- Full integration (Samar)
+    - Decide if we want multiple C files or just one `main.c`
-- Program separate MCU and short the incoming tach signal to it so we can have 10 LEDs showing current fan speed
+- Program separate MCU and short the incoming tach signal to it so we can have 10 LEDs showing current fan speed (Samar)
 - ~~Fan spinning with PWM MCU @ 5V (Samar)~~
 - ~~Get power supply/boost converter (thank you Hamid)~~
 - ~~Get cooling fan (Samar)~~